 - The student is expected to complete a major exam at the scheduled time.
 Make-up exams will only be given with the approval of the instructor.
 A student will not be allowed to take the next exam until the previous exam has been completed with corrections - A student arriving late for a major exam will not be allowed to take the exam if any student has completed the exam and left the classroom. - All major exams must be completed within the designated class time. - Cell phones cannot be used as calculators during class.
 No exceptions. - It is the responsibility of the student to bring an appropriate calculator to class. - Major exams will be returned to the student to be corrected in class.
-Half-credit will be awarded for each successful correction and added to the original grade. - A comprehensive final exam will be given during the time designated by South Plains College.
-The final exam will NOT be corrected for additional points. - Exams will remain on file in the instructor's office and will only be returned for review IN CLASS. - COPYING TESTS OR TEST QUESTIONS IN ANY FORM IS STRICTLY FORBIDDEN.
+Half-credit will be awarded for each successful correction and added to the original grade. - Exams will be returned for review.